Elevate your spring semester with engaging Leadership, Education, and Volunteering

 5. What’s in it for me?

-Stipend of $500 to be paid at the conclusion of the Fellowship.
+A stipend of $500 to be paid upon successful completion of the Fellowship.

 6. What are the dates of the fellowship?